ClydeMondero/task-management-app/README.md

 ## Built With

-This app is build with the MERN Stack.
+This app was built with MERN Stack.
 ReactJs and TailwindCss for the Frontend.
 NodeJs, ExpressJs, and MongoDB for the Backend.

 ## Getting Started
 - Login your account if you already have one if not you can sign up first.